Danilov, the Violist: Background

 Orlov first got the idea for the novel in 1968, when he saw 3 men sharing a bottle of vodka together, and imagined that a djinn might emerge from the bottle.
 This turned into a different novel that Orlov wrote called Aptekar (Аптекарь).
-When beginning to write the first draft for Danilov, the poet Andrei Voznesensky commented that his demon Danilov was too similar to Woland, causing Orlov to temporarily throw away the whole idea.
+When beginning to write the first draft for Danilov, the poet Andrei Voznesensky commented that his demon Danilov was too similar to Woland, causing Orlov to temporarily abandon the concept.
 Orlov did not write the novel for publication, but rather as a gift for his wife, who was suffering from rheumatic encephalitis at the time of writing.
 However, publishers at Novy Mir liked the book, and decided to publish it.

 Orlov's friend, Vladimir Grot, who was a violist working in the Bolshoi Theater, served as inspiration for the protagonist.

 Plot

 Beyond the human world, there exists a demon world, commonly referred to in the novel as "The Nine Circles" (although they have very little in common with Dante's Nine Circles of Hell).
 The circles are organized further into chanceries.
-The demons have access to knowledge about the entire universe, which they study in great detail, and to magic, and love to both imitate the human world(which they call "That World") and to cause troubles for the humans.
+The demons have access to knowledge about the entire universe, which they study in great detail, and to magic, and love to both imitate the human world (which they call "That World") and to cause troubles for the humans.

 In 1970s Moscow, Vladimir Alekseyevich Danilov is a violist for a prestigious orchestra, living in Ostankino.
 On the outside, he seems to be an ordinary, mild-mannered man.
-Only one person, the Unknown Narrator, knows that Danilov is secretly a half-demon with fantastic abilities such as flight, shapeshifting, and a supernatural sensitivity to the feelings and desires of humans.
-Danilov was forced out of Hell for not desiring to work as a proper demon(he was too kind to hate humanity and thus purposely sabotaged his work).
+In fact, Danilov is secretly a half-demon with fantastic abilities such as flight, shapeshifting, and a supernatural sensitivity to the feelings and desires of humans.
+Danilov was forced out of Hell for not desiring to work as a proper demon (he was too kind to hate humanity and thus purposely sabotaged his work).
 He was given instructions to cause mischief and misfortune for humans on Earth, and to never speak to his demon father, who was arrested for committing crimes such as being a Voltairian.
 However, he prefers instead to help people and devote himself to the viola.

 He gets into a fight with a domovoi who caused the death of his close domovoi friend, causing a messenger from Hell to inform him that Hell will be summoning him soon to try him for his crimes (of being too human).
 While Danilov waits for the fateful day, he gets into many misadventures- his Albani viola is stolen mysteriously, and Danilov goes to the police to put in a request to look for it, but the Albani is not found.
 His ex-wife, Klavdiya Petrovna, forces him to get involved with a cult-like organization; he replaces a violinist who has suffered a mysterious death, agrees to perform a symphony written by a no-name composer, and falls in love with a young woman named Natasha, much to the chagrin of his demon girlfriend, Anastasia.